 - Cut the onions in half crosswise; trim away stem ends.
 Cut each half into quarters.

-- Combine the onions in a mixing bowl with the broth, agave or maple syrup, oil, dried herbs.
+- Combine the onions in a mixing bowl with the broth, agave or maple syrup, oil, balsamic, and dried herbs.
 Stir together.
 Transfer to a foil-lined roasting pan, then cover with more foil.

 - Bake for 30 minutes, then uncover and stir in the Brussels sprouts.